DanWBR/dwsim3/README.txt

 - Report Tool doesn't work.
 When the user clicks on the button to generate a report preview, a blank page appears;
 - DataGrids don't display tooltips, this is a Mono limitation, not DWSIM's.
+- The first row of a data grid view cannot be removed, an exception will be thrown.
+- Floating windows don't display the docking toolstrip menu.
+- Copy image to clipboard functions don't work.
+- Flowsheet object rotation is disabled when running DWSIM on Mono.
+- Some of the flowsheet toolstrips might become invisible when resizing the window.
+- After closing a simulation, residual menu items will remain visible on the main DWSIM window.

 ==================================================
 VERSION HISTORY / CHANGELOG
 ==================================================

 The full changelog, including code changes and their authors can be viewed at https://github.com/DanWBR/dwsim3/commits/master

+Version 3.6 Build 5876

+- [NEW] DWSIM now runs in 64-bit mode on 64-bit operating systems.
+To run in 32-bit mode, start "DWSIM_32.bat"
+- [NEW] New Pipe calculation modes: Specify Outlet Pressure / Outlet Temperature
+- [NEW] Sour Water Property Package
+- [CHG] Updated User Interface
+- [CHG] Enabled CoolProp Property Package for 64-bit Linux
+- [CHG] Changed XML report style
+- [FIX] Various stability enhancements and bug fixes when running in Mono mode

 Version 3.5 Build 5800